 NYC Legionnaires’ outbreak linked to two city-run buildings, including Harlem Hospital

-(AP) – New York City health officials said Friday that bacteria from two city-run buildings, including a hospital, matched samples from some patients in a Legionnaires’ disease outbreak in Central Harlem that has killed seven people and sickened dozens of others.
+(AP) – A New York City hospital and another city-run building were sources for a deadly outbreak of Legionnaires’ disease in Harlem that killed seven people and sickened dozens of others, health officials announced Friday.

-The bacteria was found in cooling towers atop Harlem Hospital and a construction site where the city’s public health lab is located, officials said.
-Since the source has now been determined, the investigation into the bacterial cluster is now closed, authorities said, and the cooling towers have been cleaned and disinfected.
+The New York City Health Department said bacteria from cooling towers atop Harlem Hospital and a nearby construction site where the city’s public health lab is located matched samples from some of the ill patients.
+(Read More)